In all the years I worked in Hollywood, I never once asked for an autograph.

 I’ve assumed–mostly, that people will forgive and forget my missteps because mostly, I have always felt forgettable.

-But loving my kids more than I love myself is the antidote to that.
+Loving my kids more than I love myself is the antidote to that.

 Loving them forces me to be seen and to forget about feeling forgettable–mostly.